Loyalty is one of the most desirable traits in any dog, but the level of loyalty demonstrated by different breeds and individuals varies greatly.

 A pointing dog, the Brittany is notable for working more closely with her owners than most other gun dogs.
-These traits translate very well to family life, and as long as you provide your Brittany with consistent training and plenty of exercise.
+These traits translate very well to family life, and as long as you provide your Brittany or Brittany mix with consistent training and plenty of exercise.

 3. Cavalier King Charles Spaniel

 Cavalier King Charles spaniels were designed to be companions, and clearly, breeders were successful in achieving this goal.